Runaway Train (Soul Asylum song): Background and recording

 The first line, "Call you up in the middle of the night" would refer to a friend of Pirner who lived in New York and was kind enough to answer him on the phone, no matter what time it was.
 After a practice-room tape was presented to various labels in New York, Columbia Records was most interested.
 The song was then recorded with producer Michael Beinhorn.
 Pirner told in an interview with The Guardian, "If the vocal on it sounds world-weary, it’s because he made me sing it 100 times."
 The band's drummer, Grant Young, was replaced during the session by Sterling Campbell.
 Then keyboards were put on the track in a studio in LA by Booker T from the MGs.
 "Runaway Train" was released as the third single of the Grave Dancers Union album on June 1, 1993.

 Critical reception

-Larry Flick from Billboard wrote, "Acoustic-anchored midtempo tune has a sweet, string-lined undercurrent that is the perfect embodiment of the song's cinematic, romantic lyrics.
+Larry Flick from Billboard magazine wrote, "Acoustic-anchored midtempo tune has a sweet, string-lined undercurrent that is the perfect embodiment of the song's cinematic, romantic lyrics.
 Icing on top is a restrained lead vocal and pillowy harmonies.
 Deserves immediate play."
 The Daily Vault's Christopher Thelen felt the song was "too sappy and slow".
 David Howell from Edmonton Journal declared it as "a melancholy song about hopelessness and despair".
 Dave Sholin from the Gavin Report commented, "Groups like Soul Asylum don't come around very often and neither do songs like this one.
 For a riveting and chilling experience, go immediately to your VCR and watch the video, which gets my vote as best of the year!
 A song that truly deserves to become a runaway hit."